 Before coming to Minster, Mandy worked at a large thoroughbred stud as a groom and handler.
 Outside of work she has a large collection of pets and can usually be found looking after her 9 horses, 2 ferrets and a neurotic oriental cat.
 She used to compete successfully in endurance racing, but now enjoys a more relaxed pace hacking around Poppleton.

 Helen joined the practice in June 1994 when it was still a mixed practice at Salisbury Road.
 As the decision was made to develop the Equine Department further, Helen moved to Poppleton and took up the position as Manager.
-She assumes responsibility for the day-to-day organisation and administration of the Equine Department, and works closely with her colleagues Maddie and Julia at Poppleton, Jen at Ripon and Abbie at Malton.
-She also works at the Ripon branch to offer cover as and when needed.
+She assumes responsibility for the day-to-day organisation and administration of the Equine Department, and works closely with her colleagues Maddie and Becky at Poppleton, Jen and Julia at Ripon and Helen at Malton.
+She also works at the Ripon and Malton branches to offer cover as and when needed.

 Helen used to hunt regularly with the York and Ainsty South, and still regularly follows the Middleton hounds.
 She is a keen skier, has recently taken up cycling and also loves spending time in her garden.

 Madeline King J-SQP

 Maddie joined the practice in 2006 having completed BHS Stages 1 and 2 and NVQ’s in Business Administration and Customer Service.
 Initially our main receptionist at the Poppleton facility, she gained her SQP qualification in 2010, allowing her to dispense various medicines.
 She now works closely with our Clients, Vets and Nurses, alongside Helen ensuring efficient and professional day-to-day running of the site.